Research Jobs at University of South Florida with Visa Sponsorship

 Which visa types does University of South Florida commonly use for Research positions?

 USF uses several visa categories for Research roles depending on the candidate's background and the position type.
 H-1B is the most common pathway for full-time researchers.
-J-1 is frequently used for visiting researchers and postdoctoral scholars.
+J-1 visa is frequently used for visiting researchers and postdoctoral scholars.
 F-1 OPT and CPT apply to current students in degree programs.
-TN is available for Canadian and Mexican nationals in qualifying research occupations, and EB-2 or EB-3 Green Card sponsorship is possible for senior or long-term research staff.
+TN visa is available for Canadian and Mexican nationals in qualifying research occupations, and EB-2 or EB-3 Green Card sponsorship is possible for senior or long-term research staff.

 What qualifications does University of South Florida expect for Research roles?